Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/ReadMe.md

 This directory contains all the source code for the project.
 There are three sub-directories, adhering to the stages of the TDSP lifecycle.

+The code sections are organized below in sequential order in which they are to be run.

 ## /code/01\_data\_acquisition\_and\_understanding
 This folder contains code for data preparation and exploratory analyses.
 It also contains any necessary settings files needed to run the data exploration code.